-- Unowned devices reply, including list of supported OTMs - Ownership Transfer: - DOTS selects and configures this OTM to the new device - DOTS & unowned Device perform OTM, inc. TLS handshake - DOTS configs SVRs to authorize itself, CMS and AMS - Device is now owned! - Provisioning: - CMS provisions credentials, AMS provisions access policies - Device is now provisioned and can commence normal operation - Normal Operation: - Credentials and/or access policies can be updated by returning to Provisioning
+- Unowned Device boots - Discovery (unsecured): - DOTS sends multicast to discover unowned devices - Unowned devices reply, including list of supported OTMs - Ownership Transfer: - DOTS selects and configures this OTM to the new device no TLS - DOTS & unowned Device perform OTM, inc. TLS handshake - DOTS configs SVRs to authorize itself, CMS and AMS - Device is now owned! - Provisioning: - CMS provisions credentials, AMS provisions access policies - Device is now provisioned and can commence normal operation - Normal Operation: - Credentials and/or access policies can be updated by returning to Provisioning